wilsonism/geo702/syllabus.md

 ### Class participation and preparedness.

+Each week, students will be asked to volunteer to lead our discussions, and these students will coordinate their plans with the instructor.
+We will use the Canvas discussion board to share questions and resources.
 Schedule extended time to read the weekly assigned books.
 Prepare your contributions to our seminars in the form of questions and clarifications, ruminations on selected passages, and select additional material to share in the course of our discussions.
 This is a rare commons that marks the beginning of your graduate study.
 Therefore, **everyone should contribute to seminar discussions**.
 If you find this be to be difficult, please schedule time to speak with the instructor.

 ### Reaction papers.